 Determine if you need to submit proof of English-language proficiency.

 We have 3 on-campus residence buildings, the newest of which opened in fall 2019.
 Between these 3 buildings, there are a range of styles, including 2- to 4-bedroom apartments and single bedrooms with shared or private washrooms.
 We connect you with dedicated professionals, peers and student leaders to help you transition to living independently while working toward academic success.

 To be eligible to apply for a space in residence, you must receive and maintain an active offer of admission to a full-time undergraduate degree program at Toronto Met.
 Residence applications are available to approved students in early January.

 The deadline to submit residence applications is in early June.

 Academic Accommodation Support

-Academic Accommodation Support provides students with disabilities accommodation services and the support they need to achieve academic success, and access to the university within the provisions of the Ontario Human Rights Code.
+Academic Accommodation Support provides you with services for disabilities accommodation and the support you need to achieve academic success, and access to the university within the provisions of the Ontario Human Rights Code.

-Academic Accommodation Support staff work in co-operation with Toronto Met departments to ensure that students with disabilities receive the services you need if you have a disability.
+Academic Accommodation Support staff work in co-operation with Toronto Met departments to ensure that you receive the services you need if you have a disability.